 Alcoa (AA) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the bauxite, alumina and aluminum products company had gained 6.48% over the past month.
-This has outpaced the Industrial Products sector's gain of 2.51% and the S&P 500's gain of 4.71% in that time.
+Heading into today, shares of the bauxite, alumina and aluminum products company had gained 12.29% over the past month, outpacing the Industrial Products sector's gain of 0.94% and the S&P 500's gain of 5.03% in that time.

-Wall Street will be looking for positivity from Alcoa as it approaches its next earnings report date.
-This is expected to be April 20, 2022.
+Investors will be hoping for strength from Alcoa as it approaches its next earnings release, which is expected to be April 20, 2022.
 In that report, analysts expect Alcoa to post earnings of $2.90 per share.
 This would mark year-over-year growth of 267.09%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.44 billion, up 19.86% from the year-ago period.

-Any recent changes to analyst estimates for Alcoa should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Alcoa.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 50.77% higher within the past month.
-Alcoa is holding a Zacks Rank of #1 (Strong Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 25.07% higher.
+Alcoa currently has a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Alcoa is holding a Forward P/E ratio of 6.7.
-This valuation marks a discount compared to its industry's average Forward P/E of 10.12.
+Valuation is also important, so investors should note that Alcoa has a Forward P/E ratio of 6.3 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 9.3.

 Click to get this free report